 Aries will focus on addressing the unique value of a liberal arts education when it comes to preparing students for the workforce.
 She will also share her unique perspective on her journey as a graduate of Eureka College (an ACI member school) to her current role, while highlighting strategies used to recruit and retain new talent to NWSL.

-Dr. Aaron Kuecker
+Dr. Aaron J. Kuecker

 President, Trinity Christian College